-The West German Social Democratic Party Opened its 5-day congress in Hanover on Tuesday (April 10).
+Background: The West German Social Democratic Party Opened its 5-day congress in Hanover on Tuesday (April 10).
 Chancellor Willy Brandt was present and Finance Minister Herr Helmut Schmidt made the opening speech.

 It was a conciliatory speech urging the importance of compromise since their party was a coalition.
 They should concentrate on practical possibilities here and now, and leaves lone theory which did not lead to action, the Minister advised.

 The tone of Herr Schmidt's speech was influenced by recent demands for more radical policies from the left wing of the party.
 The Left has around 100 delegates at the Conference and makes up a powerful faction.
 Herr Brandt is anxious to keep the party on a middle course and particularly to check the influence of the Young Socialists (Jusos).